Gangs of New York: Development

-Scorsese took the film to Warner Bros., being contractually obligated to make a film for the studio.
+Scorsese took the film to Warner Bros.
+Pictures, being contractually obligated to make a film for the studio.
 The film was declined by Warner Bros. as well, and afterward declined similarly by 20th Century Fox, Paramount Pictures and Metro-Goldwyn-Mayer (MGM).
 In 1999, Scorsese was able to find a partnership with Harvey Weinstein, noted producer and co-chairman of Miramax Films.
-As the film had a large budget of nearly $100 million, Weinstein then sold international distribution rights to the project to Graham King's Initial Entertainment Group for about $65 million to secure the required funds.
+As the film had a large budget of nearly $100 million, Weinstein sold the international distribution rights to the project to Graham King's Initial Entertainment Group for approximately $65 million to secure the required funds.
 Shortly after, Touchstone Pictures joined Miramax Films in funding the film, in exchange for a portion of the proceeds from domestic distribution.

 In 1999, Cocks was retained by Scorsese for the screenplay adaptation, which underwent nine revised drafts.
 Weinstein was not pleased with the shooting script and wanted other screenwriters brought in for more rewrites.
 To placate Weinstein, Scorsese called Cocks into a room and fired him.
 Telling The Globe and Mail, Cocks recalled the situation: "You ever been fired?
 It's terrible.
 Terrible.
 Even if it's a job you don't like, it pisses you off, right?
 Well you can extrapolate from that, exponentially."
 Due to this, the final shooting script was not fully completed when filming began.
 Hossein Amini was hired and wrote the last two drafts, but he was uncredited for his work.